Core#

 - isInfix#

-if it is prefix (like ln(a), where the operator is a function name before the operands).- Type:
+Trueif the operation is infix (like a + b, where the+operator is between the two operands),Falseif it is prefix (like ln(a), where the operator is a function name before the operands).- Type:

-- _as_formula() str #
+- _as_formula() str#

 Returns a string representing the formula that this ReplicableValue represents.